This page describes the American Ingenuity Prefab Dome Home Kit Contents.

 - Overlapping the steel mesh from adjacent panels.
 Locking the steel mesh with “C” rings and pliers.
 Depressing the mesh into the seams.

-- Installing rebar, cables, hardware, (headers, king studs for doors and windows) and suspension rods in appropriate seams per the building plans.
+- Installing rebar, cables, hardware and suspension rods in appropriate seams per the building plans.

 - Only the seam areas between the panels and the entryways/dormers/cupola/link are concreted.
-Do not concrete over the finished prefab concrete on each panel.
+Do not concrete over the entire dome.

-- Finishing exterior framed walls and Installing your locally purchased doors and windows.
+- Framing in the entryways, dormers, cupola, link and installing your locally purchased doors and windows.

 - Removing the temporary wooden rib system.
 Most of the wood can be recycled into interior framing and second floor perimeter knee wall framing.